nicosommi/tpipe/README.md

 }
 ```

-Currently defaults to express (built in basic mappings) but it works as a redux thunk as well.
+Currently defaults to express (built in basic mappings).
-It supports error matching with regexes.
+It supports error matching to values with regexes.

 <!-- endph -->